MarkiyanPyts/img-tinify/README.md

 ##Advanced options
 Starting at version 1.1.0 img-tinyfy has support for giant image folders optimization.

->**Important Note**: Different output directory is reccomended for big image catalog processing, also ```setpath``` should point to folder on the same disc partition to avoid unpredictable issues.
+>**Important Note**: Different output directory is recomended for big image catalog processing, also ```setpath``` should point to folder on the same disc partition to avoid unpredictable issues.

 ##```iterationNumber```
 img-tinyfy limits number of images processed at once with ```iterationNumber``` option which is 25 images per iteration, by default.